 Why is understanding academic integrity so important?

 Most schools and professors take academic integrity very seriously.
 Many schools have a zero tolerance policy, which means that, depending on the seriousness of the violation, students who violate the school’s policy are subject to failure on the assignment, failure in the course, or dismissal from the institution.
-A claim of “I didn’t know” is rarely tolerated.
+A claim of ”I didn’t know” is rarely accepted.

 Schools view integrity as vital to the code of ethics in the academic world.
 Academic honesty is important in fairness to all students, and also to protect the value of a student’s degree.
 If an institution gains a reputation for lack of integrity, a student’s degree from that institution loses value.
 Many schools also take seriously their charge to teach students important moral lessons.

-What causes students to engage in academic dishonesty?
+Why do students engage in academic dishonesty?

 Most students have been taught from early in their educational career that it is wrong to cheat or to copy others’ work.
 Why, then, would a student participate in academic dishonesty?